John Craig (reformer): In Aberdeen (1573-1579)

 here that he prepared his first or longer Catechism, as in the preface to the work he reminds "the Professovres of Christis Evangell at Newe Abirdene" that it was for their sake chiefly that he "toke paines first to gather this breife summe" and he now (July 1581) in setting it out and making it common to others, recommends the same to them again in special as a token of his goodwill, and a memorial of his doctrine and earnest labours bestowed upon them for the space of six years.

 In the fortieth Assembly, held at Edinburgh, 7 July 1579 among certain Articles presented to the king was a petition that, as "his Highness' house is too great a charge for any one man, his Majesty would be pleased to nominate any one of the best-gifted in the kingdom to be adjoined colleague to Mr, John Duncanson" and in the following year, 12 July, it appears that "the king by his letters nominates Mr. John Craig to be his minister, for which the Assembly blessed the Lord, and praised the king for his zeal".
 Meanwhile, in view of his appointment as Royal Chaplain, Craig had left Aberdeen, 14 September 1579, with his wife and family.

 In Edinburgh (officially the Chapel Royal of Stirling 1579-1600)

 Craig left Aberdeen on 14 September 1579, to undertake the charge of minister of the Chapel Royal of Stirling.
 This meant he became domestic chaplain to James VI.
+A chamber was prepared for him in Holyrood Palace by the master of work William MacDowall at a cost of £25-8s-1d.
 In January 1581 he criticised James Stewart, Earl of Arran by preaching on the subject of false accusations.
 Arran had accused Regent Morton of involvement in the murder of Lord Darnley, and he threatened Craig with a dagger.

 King James had personally appointed Craig, "one of the best-gifted in the kingdom" as his Royal Chaplain, so when Craig rebuked him during his captivity so sharply from the pulpit (19 September 1582) for having issued a proclamation offensive to the clergy, "the king wept".